aaronlio/aaronlio/README.md

   - Robotics for healthcare, and other health-tech innovations.
   - I'm also interested in cybersecurity, computer chip design, and aircraft/automobile/vehicle design

-- 🌱 I’m currently studying Engineering Science at the University of Toronto.
 - 💞️ I’m looking to collaborate on research regarding any of my listed interests, or just to chat about my experiences.
 - 📫 You can contact me by email at aaron.lio@mail.utoronto.ca